Discover why Milos is becoming a must-visit destination in the Cyclades as we share our top reasons to visit Milos island in Greece.

 Finally, there are plenty of beaches in Milos where you can have more privacy.
 For example, follow the dirt roads to Kastanas, Triades or Ammoudaraki.
 You may even end up being on your own!

 Overall, the beaches in Milos are quite diverse, and it’s hard to pick one over another.
 You can easily spend a week there and never see them all!
-Here is our full guide of beaches in Milos.
+Here is our top ten beaches in Milos.

 Just a note – like most of the Cyclades, Milos can be affected by the winds, especially during the meltemi season.
 Before you set off to a beach, check the weather prediction, or even better ask a local.
 The best beach in Milos is the one with the least wind on the day – trust me on that!